 Light means fast, fast means longer.
 Those six words, found on the homepage of the alpinrunning website, perfectly encapsulate the philosophy behind this stripped back, barebones form of alpinism.
 It’s all about freedom.
-The freedom to not only travel further, but also the freedom to experience the mountains in a purer and more unhindered manner.
-Read more – ‘Totalpinism: Kilian On The Art Of Alpinrunning’.
+Try Gorgeous and Stuff Top Shoes for Walking.
+The freedom to not only travel further, but also the freedom to experience the […] Read more – ‘Totalpinism: Kilian On The Art Of Alpinrunning’.

 The Skyrunning Ultra carnival rolls into Big Sky resort, Montana, USA for this weekends grand-finale.
 Make no mistake, The Rut 50k is the real-deal.
 A bona-fide, white-knuckle ride of a mountain race.
 Euro-inspired but well and truly, undoubtedly, Montana-ized.
 Read more – ‘Inside The Rut, With Mike Foote.’.

 Just how epic is this photo from renowned Salomon lensman Damien Rosso?
-There’s probably more mountainrunning-awesomeness per pixel on offer here than almost any other trail photo I’ve had the pleasure to cast my eyes on… Read more – ‘Matterhorn Ultraks 2014 Eye-Candy’.
+There’s probably more mountainrunning-awesomeness per pixel on offer here than almost any other trail photo I’ve had the pleasure to cast my eyes on… And to think that just a few days ago I was worried about my eyesight.
+I was under the […] Read more – ‘Matterhorn Ultraks 2014 Eye-Candy’.

 Simon Freeman, editor of the alternative running magazine, Like The Wind, is excited.
 ‘We’re launching a Pop-Up in central London for the next issue,’ he says.
 ‘This will be a physical home for Like the Wind for a week in September or October where we will have film nights, inspiring talks, workshops and, of course, […] Read more – ‘Like the Wind Magazine: Provoke The Stoke’.